ldelaprade/JavaCodingStyle/Rational.md

 ```

 This missed the fact that older languages blocks start/end visual matching was based on words only.
 The above COBOL sample have the 'IF' aligned with 'ELSE' and 'END-IF'.
 The corresponding C translation is messing it all.
-Mixing the new C blocks delimiters typographic signs with the 'if', 'else' misused as delimiters here.
-The eye will have difficulties catching block structures.
+It is mixing the new C blocks delimiters typographic signs with the 'if'/'else' delimiters.
+Hence the difficulties for catching block structures immediately.

-That's why - for clear coding and obvious reading -  proper open/close delimiters alignment will be a better C translation of the above COBOL styling.
+That's why - proper open/close '{' and '}' delimiters horizontal alignment will be a better C translation of the above COBOL styling.
 ```c
 if(a<b)
 {